bitfox-git/hackernewspaper/README.md

 ## Help wanted
 I'm not a Latex expert and the layout, especially the things with the two columns, are quite difficult to get the vertical alignment, page breaks, etc. the way it should be...

-## TODO / NICE-TO-HAVES
+## Todo
+- [ ] Nicer output
-[ ] Solve the GDPR Cookie problems on some screenshot.
+- [ ] Solve the GDPR Cookie problems on some screenshot.
 Auto accept?
-[ ] Better text formatting.
+- [ ] Better text formatting.
 Something with a LLM ?
-[ ] Sometimes the metadata hints at a second image.
-Use that image as well?
+- [ ] Sometimes the metadata hints at a second image.
+Let us  that image as well?
+- [ ] In case of YouTube / Vimeo url's , get the duration as metadata + description from the platform.
+      Requires API key's?